mt-chilgab/jouleHeatingMultiRegionFoam/README.md

    673.15 5714285.71
    )
    ```
  * If you are going to use decomposePar, you should copy sigma to every processor directories.
-This can be done using **copy_sigma.sh** script provided in scripts directory.
+This can be done using **copy_sigma.sh** script at case root directory.
+The script is provided in scripts directory.

 ## References
 [1] Read temperature dependent thermophysical properties from a file - boundaries false -- CFD Online Discussion Forums.
 (2012, June 26).
 CFD Online.
 Retrieved May 25, 2022, from https://www.cfd-online.com/Forums/openfoam-programming-development/103774-read-temperature-dependent-thermophysical-properties-file-boundaries-false.html